albertoscala/rtos-riscv-do178c/README.md

-# Minimal RTOS for RISC-V - DO-178C Thesis Project
+# Minimal RTOS for RISC-V under DO-178C - Thesis Project

 A small cooperative real-time operating system targeting **RISC-V RV64** in Machine mode, written in **Rust** with assembly context-switch glue.
 Developed as a Computer Science thesis following the **DO-178C** software assurance standard (objectives applied to the extent relevant for an academic project).